-To overcome the challenges mentioned above, a novel technique called the Ultra-Fast Single Pulse technique (UFSP) has been developed and is described as follows.
+To overcome the challenges mentioned above, a novel technique called the Ultra-Fast Single Pulse technique (UFSP) is developed and described below.

 A p-channel device is used here for illustrating the working principle of the UFSP technique as shown in Figure 3.
 The considerations for n-channel devices are similar.
-To perform the UFSP measurement, a single pulse with edge time of several microseconds is applied on the gate terminal of the device.
+To perform the UFSP measurement, a single pulse with edge time of several micro-seconds is applied on the gate terminal of the device.
 The gate voltage sweeps toward negative during the falling edge of the pulse and turns the device on.
 The transient currents are recorded at both the source and the drain terminal of the device.
-The device is then switched off during the subsequent rising edge where the gate voltage sweeps toward positive.
+The device is then switched off during the subsequent rising edge where gate voltage are swept toward positive.
 The corresponding transient currents are also to be recorded.
-Channel effective mobility can be extracted from these four transient currents measured within several microseconds.
+Channel effective mobility can be extracted from these four transient currents measured within several micro-seconds.